zaoyang/30-days-of-web-development/day-24/day-24.cq.md

 ![](public/assets/shell-cli-gui-terminal.png)

+### What's next?

 I know this all might seem a little pedantic, but the reality is a lot of people don't understand the difference between CLI and GUI.
 However, having even this general understanding of their differences will help you learn more advanced programming concepts as you progress in Web Development.

 Tomorrow, we'll look closer at File Paths; a topic near and dear to my heart.
 Why?
-Because it's a simple yet crucial concept, but folks like to assume you'll intuitively understand the syntax.
+Because it's a simple yet crucial concept that folks like to assume you'll intuitively understand.
 Thus, very rarely do people stop to discuss how exactly you compose File Paths.
-I suspect a good proportion of Web Developers don't understand File Path syntax.
+I suspect a good portion of Web Developers don't understand File Path syntax.
 Instead, they fake it until they get stuck, and then resort to guessing.

 [^other]: It works with other Shell-CLIs as well, such zsh.
 However, to keep the conversation on course, I chose not to talk about the different types of Shells you can download and use on either macOS or Windows OS.